-Unexpected changes in commodity prices can reduce margins.
-The past few years havewitnessed wide fluctuations in the price of input materials.
-As a result, the overalllevel of uncertainty in the environment continues to remain high.
+Unexpected changes in commodity prices can impact margins.
+The past few years havewitnessed wide fluctuations in the input materials prices.
+As a result, the overall levelof uncertainty in the environment continues to remain high.

 In situations of economic constraints, items which are in the nature of discretionaryspending are the first to be curtailed.
-In an extended recession, down trading frombranded to non-branded or premium to mass market products could occur and affect thefinancial performance of the Company.
+Factors such as low GDP growth and high foodinflation can result in down-trading from branded to non-branded or premium to mass marketproducts.

 Product Innovation and New Product Launches